hbourlot/42/README.md

 **so_long**: A 2D game development project themed around Pac-Man, utilizing basic graphic rendering and player input.

 **pipex**: A program that replicates Unix shell pipelines, redirecting input and output through commands in a sequence.
 This project reinforces concepts like inter-process communication, process management, and file descriptor manipulation in C.

+**philosophers**: A concurrency project that simulates the classic Dining Philosophers problem.
+It requires implementing synchronization mechanisms like mutexes and semaphores (bonus part) to manage shared resources while preventing deadlocks and starvation.